fillup/array2xml/README.md

 ## Why?
-There are several libraries for converting arrays to XML, but they all require special syntax for annotating schema deatils for things like what to send array items as, attributes, and namespaces.
+There are several libraries for converting arrays to XML, but they all require special syntax for annotating schema details for things like what to send array items as, attributes, and namespaces.

 I was looking for a solution that would allow consumers of other libraries to provide an array without needing to know those xml schema details.